-The goalkeeper has revealed in a biography about the current Spain boss that he was "really affected" by the refusal to offer the Salamanca native a new contract back in 2003Iker Casillas says that a "part of Real Madrid" disappeared the day former coach Vicente del Bosque was allowed to leave the Santiago Bernabeu.
+The Spain goalkeeper has written that he was "really affected" by the coach's exit in 2003.Iker Casillas says that a "part of Real Madrid" disappeared the day former coach Vicente del Bosque was allowed to leave the Santiago Bernabeu.

-“His departure from Real Madrid really affected me," the current Blancos captain writes in the preface of a new authorised biography on Del Bosque.
-"It was as though some part of Real Madrid had gone too ...
+“His departure from Real Madrid really affected me," the current Blancos captain writes in the preface of a new authorized biography on Del Bosque.
+"It was as though some part of Real Madrid had gone too.

 "After going over it in my head, I started to understand and when I was presented with an opportunity, he showed that he still had faith in me – like when he brought me on in the Champions League final in Glasgow [in 2002]."